 The blackmouth shiner (Notropis elanostomus, ST) is a small minnow found in shallow, stationary waters of the Blackwater and Shoal river systems.
-They have a sharply upturned mouth with a dark stripe stretching horizontally across the body.
-Threats to this species include changes in water quality and quantity, dredging, pollution, impoundments, and habitat alteration.
+Threats to this species include water quality degradation, water withdrawals, dredging, and impoundments.

-The bluenose shiner (Pteronotropis welaka, ST) is a small, olive-colored shiner with dark and amber stripes and a blue “nose” in adults.
-They occur in streams in northwest and northeast Florida, with no known occurrences between the St. Johns and Apalachicola rivers.
+The bluenose shiner (Pteronotropis welaka, ST) occurs in streams in northwest and northeast Florida, with no known occurrences between the St. Johns and Apalachicola rivers.
 They inhabit clear to turbid waters with deep pools or holes and areas with varying densities of vegetation.
-Threats to this species include changes in water quality and quantity, dredging, pollution, impoundments, and habitat alteration.
+Threats to this species include changes in water quality and quantity, dredging, pollution, and impoundments.

-The crystal darter (Crystallaria asprella, ST) is a slender, translucent fish with four dark saddles and forked caudal fin.
-They are found in deep, flowing waters of large creeks and rivers.
+The crystal darter (Crystallaria asprella, ST) is found in deep, flowing waters of large creeks and rivers.
 In Florida, they are only known to occur in the Escambia River.
-Threats to this species include habitat modification, human disturbance, and exploitation by the aquarium trade.
+Threats to this species include human disturbance, and exploitation by the aquarium trade.

 The Okaloosa darter (Etheostoma okalossae, FT) is found in Okaloosa and Walton counties.
-It is green-yellow to red-brown with 5 to 8 markings on its side and a spot at the base of its pectoral fin.
-Okaloosa darters live in small streams fed by ground water seepage from adjacent sandhills.
+They live in small streams fed by ground water seepage from adjacent sandhills.
 The primary threat to this species is the introduction of the brown darter with which it competes for food and space.

-The southern tessellated darter (Etheostoma olmstedi maculaticeps, ST) is a tan darter patterned with 9 to 11 markings.
-It inhabits small to medium streams with a variety of habitats, such as sand, mud, silt, and gravel bottoms.
-In Florida, it has only been found in the Ocklawaha River Basin.
-Its primary threats are pollution, habitat alteration, reduced flows, predation, and competition.
+The southern tessellated darter (Etheostoma olmstedi maculaticeps, ST) inhabits small to medium streams with a variety of substrates such as sand, mud, silt, and gravel bottoms.
+In Florida, they have only been found in the Ocklawaha River Basin.
+Their primary threats are surface water pollution, reduced flows, predation, and competition.

-The Atlantic sturgeon (Acipenser oxyrinchus, FE) inhabit freshwater as juveniles and saltwater as adults.
-The Florida distribution is along the Atlantic coast of North and Central Florida and the St. Marys and St. Johns rivers.
-Their primary threats are poor water quality, fishery by-catch, and habitat degradation.
+The Atlantic sturgeon (Acipenser oxyrinchus, FE) inhabits freshwater as a juvenile and saltwater as an adult.
+The Florida distribution is along the Atlantic coast of north and central Florida and the St. Marys and St. Johns rivers.
+Their primary threats are poor water quality and fishery by-catch.

 The Gulf sturgeon (Acipenser oxyrinchus desotoi, FT) is found in the northern Gulf of Mexico and rivers of Florida.
 They spend most of the year in freshwater where they breed and migrate to saltwater in the fall.
-They were once overfished, but now their primary threats are habitat degradation and any obstacles that would prevent sturgeon from reaching their spawning areas.
+They were once overfished, but now their primary threat is any obstacle that prevents sturgeon from reaching their spawning areas.

-The shortnose sturgeon (Acipenser brevirostrum, FE) are found in the St. Marys and St. Johns rivers.
-The main threat to the survival of this species is also habitat degradation and any obstacles that would block access to historical spawning grounds.
+The shortnose sturgeon (Acipenser brevirostrum, FE) is found in the St. Marys and St. Johns rivers.
+The main threats to the survival of this species are obstacles that block access to historical spawning grounds.

 The smalltooth sawfish (Pristis pectinata, FE) is found off the coast of southwest Florida and along the Atlantic Coast north of Indian River Lagoon.
 Females give birth in estuaries during April and May.
 Adults are typically found in open water habitats.
-Threats include fishing by-catch, entanglements, and habitat destruction.
+Primary threats include fishing by-catch and entanglements.